ModelEarth/community-data/process/python/bea/README.md

 ## Usage

 Resulting data is used with Environmentally-Enable Input-Output widgets within Model.earth and Neighborhood.org.
-Our goal is to provide a framework for global analysis and we welcome your participation.
-You may also pull this data into your other projects.
+We're developing a framework for global analysis and we encourage your participation integrating datasets and pulling visualizations into your other projects.

 ### Data Includes